clairefro/obsidian-chat-cbt-plugin/README.md

 You can see the prompts that the bot uses to generate responses here: [chat](https://github.com/clairefro/obsidian-chat-cbt-plugin/blob/main/src/prompts/system.ts) and [summarize](https://github.com/clairefro/obsidian-chat-cbt-plugin/blob/main/src/prompts/summary.ts).

+**The creator is not liable for your physical, mental or spiritual health, whether you are using the default prompt or a custom prompt**

 I'm happy to hear about any issues you encounter with the bot in the Issues tab, or through a DM to `@clairefroe` on Twitter/X.